 Have you been told that you have cataracts?
-Or has your vision been affected by cataracts?
-Unfortunately they’ll slowly get worse, restricting what you can see and do more and more.
-Cataracts cause glare from headlights so driving at night can be difficult or dangerous.
-And as they progress you’ll have difficulty seeing in the day too, even with new glasses.
-Even when you clean your glasses your vision is still smudgy.
-The cataracts continue to get worse until you can’t read, see your phone clearly or enjoy other day to day activities.
-The good news is that they can be quickly and painlessly removed.
-And sight can be improved so well that some people don't need glasses afterwards.
+Or do you have blurry vision or other symptoms or signs of cataracts?
+Unfortunately, the blurry eyesight and cloudiness will slowly get worse, restricting what you can see and do more and more.
+Cataracts cause other symptoms such as glare from headlights so driving at night can be difficult or dangerous.
+And as they progress you’ll have blurry vision even with your glasses in the day too.
+Even when you clean your glasses your vision is still cloudy.
+The cataract symptoms and blurry vision will continue to get worse until you can’t read, see your phone clearly or enjoy other day-to-day activities.
+The good news is that your cloudy eyesight can be quickly and painlessly restored with a quick operation.
+And your eyesight can be made so clear that you may not need glasses post-cataract surgery.

 Here are answers to some of the usual questions people have about cataracts.